glartwort/damageTracker/README.md

 The buttons do what you'd expect:
 - [Clear Tracking Data] will delete all tracking data.
 - [Clear NPC Tracking Data] will delete any NPC data.
-- [Export Damage Data] will produce a copyable CSV doc.
+- [Export Damage Data] will produce a copyable CSV doc that matches the order in the view.
+- Each heading in the table can be selected to sort by that column (click again to reverse sort order).
+- The 'Move PCs to the top of the list' does exactly that.
+It groups all Player Characters at the top of the list.

 # Terminology
 Description of the different columns:
   - Max Roll = The maximum damage amount the creature/actor rolled (or did).
   - Max Hit  = The maximum damage done, could be smaller than the Max Roll if the creature didn't have that many hitpoints, had resistance, made a save, etc.
   - Total Damage = The cumulative damage done (while the log has been collecting).
+  - Biggest Hit Taken = The maximum amount of damage that creature has taken.

 # Usage Details
 There are a couple ways you can use this module, both are basically for vanity/bragging rights for your players (or you if you're a malicious sort of GM).